drivera123/LDRS591/_pages/unit-2-learning-activities.md

 ### Learning Activity 2.1

-a\) Read Unit 2 Notes.
+* Read Unit 2 Notes.

-b\) Watch the following \[video tutorials\]\([http://libguides.twu.ca/library\_research/home](http://libguides.twu.ca/library_research/home)\) prepared by Dr. William Badke.
+* Watch the following \[video tutorials\]\([http://libguides.twu.ca/library\_research/home](http://libguides.twu.ca/library_research/home)\) prepared by Dr. William Badke.
 Begin with clicking "How to develop research skills" and watch the first two video tutorials under the section "starting a research paper."
 The videos are labelled "Understanding the research process" and "Pre-research strategies."

-c\) Read chapter 3 in the Badke \(2017\) text.
+* Read chapter 3 in the Badke \(2017\) text.

-d\) Complete Assignment 1 and submit it via the Assignment 1 drop box in the Learning Management System \(LMS\).
+* Complete Assignment 1 and submit it via the Assignment 1 drop box in the Learning Management System \(LMS\).

 ### Learning Activity 2.2